kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

   ScenarioUnknown    ScenarioPhase = "Unknown"
 )

-type ScenarioResults struct {
+type ScenarioResult struct {
   // SimulatorVersion represents the version of the simulator that runs this scenario.
   SimulatorVersion string
-  // Timeline is a map of events keyed with FakeTime.
+  // Timeline is a map of events keyed with ScenarioStep.
   // This may have many of the same events as .spec.events, but has additional PodScheduled and Delete events for Pods
   // to represent a Pod is scheduled or preempted by the scheduler.
-  Timeline         map[FakeTime][]ScenarioTimelineEvent
+  Timeline         map[ScenarioStep][]ScenarioTimelineEvent
 }

 type ScenarioTimelineEvent struct {
-  // Time indicates the time at which the event occurs.
+  // Step indicates the step at which the event occurs.
-  Time      FakeTime
+  Step      ScenarioStep
   // Operation describes which operation this event wants to do.
   // Only "Create", "Patch", "Delete", "Done", "PodScheduled", "PodUnscheduled", "PodPreempted" are valid operations in ScenarioTimelineEvent.
   Operation OperationType